lukasz-glen/hashless-tokens/README.md

 There is a hope that the situation will get better in time.
 Technically it is quite possible.

-## Level segment
+## Inheritance

 Not only variables need segments.
 Contracts in an inheritance tree must use different storage space, segments cannot overlap.

+### Level segment

+Alpha, Beta, Gamma are using the level segments.
+Delta is not, see below.

-So each contract in the inheritance tree, i.e. level, defines the level segment.
+Each contract in the inheritance tree, i.e. level, defines the level segment.
 It defines the length in bits, but does not define the selector/discriminator.
 The latter is a constructor parameter.